Testing

 mojo test --diagnostic-format json --co test

-The output would appear as follows (note that this example elides the full filesystem paths from the output shown):
+The output will appear as follows (note that this example elides the full filesystem paths from the output shown):

 {